Stably semiorthogonally indecomposable varieties: Introduction

-When $T$ is a bounded derived category of coherent sheaves on a smooth projective variety, a subcategory $\mA \subset T$ is admissible if and only if there exists a semiorthogonal decomposition of $T$ which has $\mA$ as a component \cite{bond-kapr}.
-Using this relation, in Lemma~\ref{lem: sanity check} we confirm that the condition in Definition~\ref{def: nssi} implies the indecomposability in the usual sense, i.e., all semiorthogonal decompositions of $\Dbcoh(Y)$ are trivial.
+When $T$ is a triangulated category of perfect complexes on a scheme, a subcategory $\mA \subset T$ is left admissible if and only if there exists a semiorthogonal decomposition of $T$ which has $\mA$ as the first component; see \cite{bond-kapr}.
+Using this relation, in Lemma~\ref{lem: sanity check} we confirm that the condition in Definition~\ref{def: nssi} implies the indecomposability in the usual sense; \textit{i.e.}, all semiorthogonal decompositions of $\Perf(Y)$ are trivial.
 We also show in Example~\ref{ex: not stably indecomposable} that stable indecomposability is a strictly stronger condition than indecomposability.
 In particular, it implies that the derived category of sheaves on any smooth proper subvariety is also indecomposable.

 The main results of this paper are the following two theorems.